Adriana Brownlee

-Adriana Brownlee is an English mountaineer, certified paragliding pilot, and adventure athlete.
-She holds a Guinness world record as the youngest woman to climb the world’s second highest peak K2 on July 28, 2022 and youngest women to climb the higher 8,000ers on 28 July 2022.
+Adriana Brownlee is a British mountaineer, certified paragliding pilot and adventure athlete.
+She is the youngest woman to have climbed the world’s second-highest peak K2 on 28 July 2022 and youngest woman to climb all 14 of the eight-thousanders on 9 October 2024.

 Early life and education

 Brownlee was born in London.
 Her father Tony Brownlee introduced her to mountains through the National Three Peaks Challenge which she completed successfully in 22 hours when she was 9 years old.
-Later, she attended the University of Bath.
+She attended Tiffin Girls' School until 2019, and then became a student at the University of Bath.

-Career
+Climbing career

 Brownlee along with her father had successfully climbed Mount Elbrus, Kilimanjaro, and Aconcagua, before she turned 18.
-She then climbed the Matterhorn and Mont Blanc, both the mountains in two and a half days.
-She summited Mount Everest at the age of 20.
-Brownlee summited Mount Everest on May 31, 2021.
-After summiting Mount Everest, she took up Mount Manaslu and summited it on September 27.
-She summited Mount Dhaulagiri on October 7.
-Brownlee summited Mount Annapurna on April 28, followed by Mount Kanchenjunga, Lhotse, and Makalu in May.
-In July 2022, she set on her expedition to summit Nanga Parbat, Broad Peak, and K2, by summiting K2 she became the youngest woman to climb the world’s second highest peak on July 28, 2022.
-As a climber, Brownlee has completed 10 of the 14 x 8000m peaks (Eight-thousander) and aspires to complete the final 4 by 2023.
+She then climbed the Matterhorn and Mont Blanc, both mountains in two and a half days.

+Brownlee reached the summit of Mount Everest on 31 May 2021.
+After summitting Mount Everest, she took up Manaslu and summited on 27 September.
+She summitted Dhaulagiri on October 7.
+Brownlee summited Annapurna on 28 April, followed by Kanchenjunga, Lhotse, and Makalu in May.
+In July 2022, she set on her expedition to summit Nanga Parbat, Broad Peak, and K2, by summitting K2 she became the youngest woman to climb the world’s second-highest peak on 28 July 2022.

+On 9 October 2024, Brownlee became the first British woman to climb all of the eight-thousanders.

 She was appointed the ambassador of BRIT (British Inspiration Trust), which works for raising awareness on mental well-being and health in young adults.